 On iPhone, when you install the Instagram app, you are asked whether you want to receive notifications.
 Sometimes, accidentally pressing Not now results in no notifications.
 Further, for some users, the Instagram option in Notifications settings isn’t available.

-To do so, first, uninstall the Instagram app from your iPhone.
+For that long-press on the Instagram app icon and select Remove app option to uninstall the Instagram app from your iPhone.
 Restart your phone.
 Then, go to the App Store and install the app again.
 Now comes the essential part.
 After reinstalling the app, you will get two pop-ups related to notifications.
 Allow both of them.

 11. Clear Cache on Android